The Fast Steam selection process consists of several stages in the application process.

 After you have completed the previous Civil Service online psychometric tests, you are asked to take an e-tray exercise and a video interview.
 In the e-tray exercise, you are given a list of e-mails, tasks, and data to organise and prioritise in the manner you would in the role for which you have applied.

-There are three different stages in the Civil Service e-tray exercise: understanding and comprehending e-mails; responding in the correct manner; and writing a response to a particular e-mail.
+There are three different stages in the Civil Service e-tray exercise: understanding and comprehending e-mails; responding in the correct manner, and writing a response to a particular e-mail.

-In the response to the e-mail, you need to create a well-written report complete with an introduction, main section outlining your ideas, and a conclusion summing up what you have written along with a proposal or recommendation as to the best course of action.
+In the response to the e-mail, you need to create a well-written report complete with an introduction, a main section outlining your ideas, and a conclusion summing up what you have written along with a proposal or recommendation as to the best course of action.
 You will have 80 minutes to complete this exercise.

 The online tests are only the first step in many.
-We have created a 2022 updated version of the Fast Stream prep.
+We have created a 2024 updated version of the Fast Stream prep.
 Don't start the hiring process unprepared!

 Start Preparing With The Complete Fast Stream Preparation Pack